arpeggiorpg/arpeggiorpg/README.md

 Also grep the code for XXX, FIXME, or TODO.

-- model/workflow for abilities being "constructed"
+- creature construction?
+- GM actions
+  - during action vetting:
-  - GM modifies targets
+    - modify targets
-  - GM modifies effects on targets
+    - modify effects
+  - add/remove conditions
+  - add creature (from... what?)
+  - remove creature (make sure to remove all references!)
 - Implement a basic text UI
   - allow skipping turn
   - check if targets exist